konsumer/rawproto/README.md

 You can explore your proto binary data [here](https://konsumer.js.org/rawproto/).
 Use it to view, generate proto/json files, or select how to parse fields.

-If you are coming form an older version, or anothe rlibrary, check out [migration instructions](#migration).
+If you are coming form an older version, or another library, check out [migration instructions](#migration).

 ## installation